 Nuvolex GDPR Information

-What is GDPR and how does it apply to Nuvolex?
+What is GDPR and how does it apply to Nuvolex and their European customers?

 What steps have we taken within Nuvolex to prepare for GDPR?

-- Undertaking an internal data-mapping exercise, in order to ascertain exactly what kinds of personal data we hold, the sources from which it is obtained, and how it is used;
+- Undertaking an internal data-mapping exercise, to ascertain exactly what kinds of personal data we hold, the sources from which it is obtained, and how it is used.

-- Developing and implementing a number of new policies and procedures to ensure that we are able to respond efficiently to data protection issues, including a Subject Access Request Procedure and a Data Retention Policy; and
+- Developing and implementing several new policies and procedures to ensure that we are able to respond efficiently to data protection issues, including a Subject Access Request Procedure and a Data Retention Policy; and

 - Creating a Data Protection Addendum to our standard terms of engagement that addresses the GDPR’s requirements regarding contracts between data controllers and data processors where we are handling personal data on behalf of a client.